Fast segmentation of watermarked texts from large language models through an epidemic change-point framework: Watermark segmentation: epidemic change-point perspective

 Taking as input $U \sim U(0,1)$, the generalized inverse of this CDF is defined as

 which, under the $H_0$ of no watermark, follows the multinomial distribution $P$ after applying the permutation $\pi$.
 The inverse transform watermark is defined as the decoder:

-Lemma 4.1 of \cite{li2025statistical} indicates that under alternate, the distribution of $S^{\mathrm{inv}}$ is intricately inter-related with the NTP $P$.
-To make the verification of Assumption \ref{ass:alt-mean} tractable, we impose a few assumption.
+Lemma 4.1 of \cite{li2025statistical} indicates that under the alternative, the distribution of $S^{\mathrm{inv}}$ is intricately interrelated with the NTP $P$.
+To make the verification of Assumption \ref{ass:alt-mean} tractable, we impose a few assumptions.
 Assume $|\mathcal{W}|\to \infty$, and with $P_{t, (i)}$ denoting the $i$-th largest co-ordinate of the probability vector $P_{t,(i)}$ for every token $t$ and $i\in [|\mathcal{W}|]$, we also assume

 Consider the pivot statistic